FedTracker: Furnishing Ownership Verification and Traceability for Federated Learning Model: Experiments

 \subsection{Experiment Settings}

-\textbf{Datasets and Models.} In our experiments, we use four different Convolution Neural Networks (CNN) to learn three different datasets including MNIST~\cite{y2010MNIST}, CIFAR10 and CIFAR100~\cite{krizhevsky2009learning} .
+\textbf{Datasets and Models.} In our experiments, we use four different Convolution Neural Networks (CNN) to learn three different datasets including MNIST~\cite{y2010MNIST}, CIFAR10, and CIFAR100~\cite{krizhevsky2009learning}.
+MNIST is a widely used benchmark dataset with 60,000 gray images.
+CIFAR10 and CIFAR100 consist of 50,000 colored images for training and 10,000 for testing.
 To keep consistency, we resize the images in all the datasets to $32\times 32$ in our implementation.

-For MNIST, we utilize a four-layer CNN (denoted as CNN-4) which is of the LeNet~\cite{lecun1998gradient} style.
-It is also used in ~\cite{mcmahan2017communication}.
+For MNIST, following prior works~\cite{mcmahan2017communication}, we utilize a four-layer CNN (denoted as CNN-4) which is of the LeNet~\cite{lecun1998gradient} style.
 For CIFAR10, two popular models, AlexNet~\cite{krizhevsky2017imagenet} and VGG-16~\cite{simonyan2014very}, are chosen.
 ResNet-18~\cite{he2016deep} is trained on CIFAR100, a dataset with 100 classes.
-The first three models are slightly modified by adding a BN layer after each convolution layer, since it is proven that adding BN layers can achieve better performance.
+The first three models are slightly modified by adding a BN layer after each convolution layer since it is proven that adding BN layers can achieve better performance.

-\textbf{FL Settings.} To simulate the FL scenario, we set the default number of clients to $50$.
-In each iteration, we choose $40\%$ clients to train their local models for $2$ local epochs.
-The learning rate of clients is set to $0.01$.
-As the default setting, we assume that the distribution of the clients' data follows independent identical distribution (i.i.d), which means the training dataset is uniformly allocated to each client.
-We also evaluate FedTracker in the non-i.i.d settings in Section \ref{sec:noniid}.
+\textbf{FL Settings.} To simulate the FL scenario, we set the default number of Clients to $50$.
+In each iteration, we choose $40\%$ Clients to train their local models for $2$ local epochs.
+The learning rate of Clients is set to $0.01$.
+For data distribution of different FL Clients, we evaluate FedTracker under both independent identical distribution (i.i.d) setting and none independent identical distribution (non-i.i.d) setting in Section~\ref{sec:iid} and Section \ref{sec:noniid} respectively.

 \textbf{Watermark and Fingerprint.} For the global watermark, we implement WafflePattern~\cite{tekgul2021waffle} to generate the trigger set.
 We first choose a pattern for each class and add Gaussian noise to the patterns to generate the trigger set samples.
 Each class has $10$ samples in the trigger set.
 The learning rate is set to $0.005$ while embedding global watermarks.
-For local fingerprints, we set the default length of fingerprints to be $128$, which is sufficient for tracing $50$ clients.
-The learning rate is $0.05$ when inserting the client's fingerprint.
+For local fingerprints, we set the default length of fingerprints to be $128$, which is sufficient for tracing $50$ Clients.
+The learning rate is $0.05$ when inserting the Client's fingerprint.